 - If the third reviewer denies the petition, it is officially denied.

 - If the third reviewer approves the petition, it is officially approved.

 Q: Can students call and talk with the faculty member who is reviewing their petition?

-A: No. The Senate Subcommittee on Academic Standards expects that by the time a petition is submitted, students should have included all of the necessary information and documentation in their petition for the committee to render a decision.
+A: No. The Senate Subcommittee on Undergraduate Petition Review expects that by the time a petition is submitted, students should have included all of the necessary information and documentation in their petition for the committee to render a decision.

 Q: Are students’ names ‘whited out’ in petitions, or is all the information available to the whole committee?

 A: Students’ names are not ‘whited out’ because all petitions are logged into a database and information from this database is used for decision letters.
 Also, student petitions are retained in the Senate office and need to be accessed if there are any questions about the petitions.
 Original petitions are also used in the review process in the case of an appeal.